Rooney hits back at media following England criticism

 "As we came off the pitch, we weren't thinking anything other than the team played pretty well, but we got the fine lines wrong."

-England face Uruguay in their second group match on Thursday in Sao Paulo.
+England face Uruguay in their second group match on Thursday in Sao Paolo.